 Facebook shares our vision for connecting a billion people through virtual reality with the power of shared presence.

 Oculus will continue to operate independently.
-We’re staying Oculus, we’re still building the Oculus Rift, our email addresses are remain @oculusvr.com, and most importantly, our hoodies will still say Oculus.
+We’re staying Oculus, we’re still building the Oculus Rift, our email addresses will remain @oculusvr.com, and most importantly, our hoodies will still say Oculus.

 By partnering with Facebook, we’ll be able to build a better product with zero compromises and a focus on growth.
 We’ll also be investing more heavily in made-for-VR content and exploring other opportunities to accelerate our vision.

 In broad strokes, here are a few key points to consider for the long-term strategy:

 I’ll meet with everyone individually over the next few days to discuss what this means in terms of integration.
 In the meantime, know that things couldn’t be better.

 No team, ever, has had a better shot at delivering on the dream of virtual reality.
 This will be the team that solves the hardest problems and delivers the final platform.
 We need you now, more than ever, to go out and find the very best engineers in the world to help us deliver the final platform, the Holodeck.

 This is a truly special moment.
 The work we’ve done has captured the world’s attention and changed the perception of the medium forever.
 This partnership is a huge affirmation of everything we’ve done.
 Congratulations, guys.